BrickSigma/SteinerOS/README.md

 Under the releases page for the repo you can find previous milestones reached in this project.
 These serve as an archive of my progress and to save any interesting programs I make which are later removed.

 ### Previous releases
 - [[v0.0.1] Pong bootloader](https://github.com/BrickSigma/SteinerOS/releases/tag/v0.0.1) - a simple remake of the classic game Pong that fits in the 512 bytes of the bootsector.
+This was done as an entry into the realm of 16-bit assembly programming and working with the BIOS, serving as an introduction to OSDev for myself.

 ## Building and running
-Before building, you'll need to download and setup your own cross compiler for the i686-elf architecture.
-You can find instructions on how to do this in the OSDev Wiki page ([GCC Cross-Compiler](https://wiki.osdev.org/GCC_Cross-Compiler)).
+Before building, you'll need to setup a cross-compiler to build the project.
+The project uses a **x86_64-elf** toolchain, and I have created a separate repository with a BASH script to build the toolchain automatically, which you can find [here](https://github.com/BrickSigma/SteinerOS-toolchain) and use it to setup the cross-compiler.

-Once you've setup the cross compiler, you can simply run `make` in the root of the project folder, and `make run` to start running it.
+Once you've setup the cross compiler and added the `opt/cross/bin` folder to your environment PATH, you can simply run `make` in the root of the project folder to build it, and `make run` to start run it in QEMU.

 ## Why do this?
 Good question!
 Well in short I have two reasons: